 |How to Wash Polyester-Filled Pillows|

 |Water Temperature||Cold to warm|

 |How Often to Wash||Once or twice a year|

 Check for any specific stains that will need extra attention.
-Treat them with a stain remover or use a bit of liquid heavy-duty HE laundry detergent (Tide and Persil have enough enzymes to remove almost all stains) to pretreat the area.
-Work in the stain remover with a soft brush and allow to work for at least fifteen minutes before washing the entire pillow.
+Treat them with a stain remover or use a bit of liquid heavy-duty HE laundry detergent (Tide and Persil have enough enzymes to remove almost all stains) to pre-treat the area.
+Work in the stain remover with a soft brush and allow it to work for at least fifteen minutes before washing the entire pillow.

 Set the Washer Temperature and Cycle

 Load the Washer

 Fluff the filling before you put the pillows in the dryer.
-Add wool dryer balls, clean tennis balls or clean canvas shoes to help break any clumps.
-The dryer should be set on low to medium heat.
+Add wool dryer balls, clean tennis balls, or clean canvas shoes to help break any clumps in the filling.
+The dryer should be set on low- to medium-heat.
 Stop the dryer every 15 minutes and re-fluff the pillows by hand.
 It will take longer than a normal load to get the pillows completely dry.

 Between washings, check for any specific stains that need a quick spot-cleaning.
 To treat small stains, mix 1 tablespoon of liquid dishwashing soap in 2 cups of lukewarm water.
 Dip a clean white cloth into the solution and gently blot from outside the stain toward the center.
 Keep moving to a clean area of the cloth as the stain is transferred.
 Once the stain is gone, dip a clean white cloth in water, and blot to remove the remaining soap.
 Allow the pillow to air-dry completely.
 If you must speed the drying process, use a blow-dryer set on cool to dry the cleaned area or place it in a dryer on low heat.